ipsilon/eof/spec/implementation_matrix.md

 ## EIPs

-Are (almost) aligned with the Megaspec, Meta EOF EIP at https://eips.ethereum.org/EIPS/eip-7692.
+Are aligned with the Megaspec, Meta EOF EIP at https://eips.ethereum.org/EIPS/eip-7692.

-- new rule to limit containers to `MAX_INITCODE_SIZE` during EOF validation - https://github.com/ethereum/EIPs/pull/8670

 # Implementations